zachwaffle4/expressway-docs/src/controllers/pidf-controller.md

 There are many resources online that can help you with this, including the [CtrlAltFtc](https://www.ctrlaltftc.com/) website mentioned earlier.

+To make tuning easier, all of the PIDFController parameters are public `var`s so you can change them after object creation.

 This article will not go into detail about tuning the PIDF Controller, but here is a brief overview of the effects of increasing the basic PID coefficients on the system: